boliqq07/featurebox/docs/Guide/data_type.rst

 >>> comp2 = [structurei]*5
 >>> wa.fit_transform(comp2)

-Get the depart element feature first.
+Union the depart element feature.

 >>> # couple_data is the pd.Dataframe table.
 >>> # comp is the atomic ratio of composition.